nemosharma6/vlc-plugin-marker/README.md

 # Plugin-Marker

-This VLC plugin,named MARKER, provides you the ability to mark important sections of a video.
+This VLC plugin, named MARKER , provides you the ability to mark important sections of a video.
 These sections can be viewed later without the need to search for it in the entire video.
 MARKER 1.0

 This plugin provides you the ability to mark important sections of a video.
 These sections can be viewed later without the need to search for it in the entire video.